beginning of content

 It can be hard to talk about driving with someone who is living with dementia.
 They might see it as their right or as something they can do automatically.

-They might see their inability to drive as a big loss and a decrease in their independence.
+They might see their inability to drive as a big loss in their independence.

-Here are some tips for having the conversation:
+Here are some tips for having a conversation about their driving:

 It's best not to: